jmfrancklab/pyspecdata/README.rst

 1.1.0
     Integrate with ACERT NLSL Python package for simulation and fitting of ESR spectra.

+1.2.0
+    Implement a version of figure list that can be interfaced with Qt.

 Installation Notes
 ==================

 *Highly Recommended:*
-If installing with `pip` install the following packages with your system, rather than relying on `pip` to install them:
+Install the following packages using a good package-management system (conda or linux package manager), rather than relying on `pip` or `setuptools` to install them:

 * numpy